codingninja008/Hack-the-Box-Machines/ReadMe.md

   |Remote - 10.10.10.180 |Windows |Easy  | [View Me](https://github.com/codingninja008/Hack-the-Box-Cookbook/blob/master/Remote%20CookBook.pdf) | [Download](https://github.com/codingninja008/Hack-the-Box-Cookbook/raw/master/Remote%20CookBook.pdf) | |
   |Traceback - 10.10.10.181 |Linux |Easy  | coming soon | | |

+ ### Note:
-  All Write-up files are locked using the root hashes password and will only be unlocked when the machine has been retired from Hackthebox.
+Write-up of active machine are locked and can only be view once downloaded using the root hashes password.
+Once the machine retired from Hackthebox, it will be unlocked.